asaflevi0812/IDEA/README.md

 The entire directory will be recursively backed up in the backup directory defined in destor.config (discussed below).

 ### naive index
-to create a naive index from the currently stored deduplicated backup - run the following command.
+to create a naive index from the currently stored deduplicated backup - run the following command:

+`destor -n`

 The index will be stored in the HDD part index directory defined in destor.config (discussed below).
-`destor -n`

 ### IDEA index
-to create an IDEA index from the currently stored deduplicated backup - run the following command.
+to create an IDEA index from the currently stored deduplicated backup - run the following command:

+`destor -q`

 The index parts will be stored accordingly the HDD part index directory and SSD part directory, both are defined in destor.config (discussed below).
-`destor -q`

 ### lookup keywords from the command line interface
 use the command:

 `destor -m|l <keyword1> <keyword2> <keyword3>`

 where m is used for the naive index and l for the IDEA index.
+For example

-For example `destor -l hello world` would lookup the keywords "hello" and "world" in the IDEA index.
+`destor -l hello world`

+would lookup the keywords "hello" and "world" in the IDEA index.

 ### lookup a dictionary of keywords from a file
 use the command:

 `destor -m|l -f<path_to_dictionary>`

 For example use:

 `destor -m -f"keywords/linux/128/file-med.txt"`

 to search the file-med dictionary in the naive index.

 # CONFIGURE #